-The menu offers some nectar for Crewies (i.e. fry-ups) but there are other options too.
-Omelettes, GF toasties and salads blah blah, usually fine and they do GF and alternative milks if you want it.
+The menu offers standard nectar for Crewies (i.e. fry-ups) but there are other options too.
+Omelettes, toasties and salads blah blah, usually fine and they do GF and alternative milks if you want it.
 Coffee is just passable so you won’t be doing a cartwheel of joy after your first slurp.

 The building is an interesting angular shape – if it wasn’t next to the scabby bogs then would look quite cool.
 The lights are part-trendy and the ceiling is almost Scandi but any dreams of wandering through Uppsala are pricked by a Crewe accent asking if anyone has got a radar key.